 Chargebee’s Retention reporting exhibits the direct revenue impact of your customer retention strategy on your bottom line so you have both a qualitative and a quantitative view of your saved customers.

-By tracking repurchase metrics like –
+By tracking metrics that help determine revenue from retention like –

 - Total reactivation value

 - Average activation orders